PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

 ## Improve on the reference
-To improve the Model we used various augmentations such as:
+To improve the Model we used augmentations such as:
-The augmentations can be found in the ``` /home/workspace/experiments/experiment1/pipeline_new.config ```
+The augmentations can be found in the ``` /home/workspace/experiments/reference/3rd_iteration/pipeline_new.config ```

 - rgb_to_gray by probability: 0.2